 Green bicycle boxes have been installed at Oak and Scott streets and five have been installed on Market Street.
-These facilities reduce turning conflicts between riders and motor vehicles at signalized intersections by providing a space for people using bicycles to queue in front of vehicles during the red signal phase.
+These facilities reduce turning conflicts between bicyclists and motor vehicles at signalized intersections by providing a space for people using bicycles to queue in front of vehicles during the red signal phase.

 The picture to the right shows recently installed green sharrows along the Wiggle at Steiner and Waller Streets.
-Sharrows are onstreet markings placed in the travel lane that indicate to motorists and riders that the lane is shared with people on bicycles, and that both may use the full lane.
+Sharrows are on-street markings placed in the travel lane that indicate to motorists and riders that the lane is shared with people on bicycles, and that both may use the full lane.

 Green bicycle lanes have been installed on Market Street and Fell Street, and the SFMTA is currently seeking additional opportunities for installation at other locations.
 In addition to the green paint, on Market Street, flexible delineators divide the roadway, separating the vehicle and bicycle lanes.
 The SFMTA has also installed a dashed green bicycle lane at the intersection of Fell and Divisadero Streets.
-This is a conflict point between motorists and people on bikes, and the green bicycle lanes enhance safety for roadways users by alerting all travelers to use caution while proceeding.
+This is a conflict point between motorists and bicyclists, and the green bicycle lanes enhance safety for roadways users by alerting all travelers to use caution while proceeding.

-The SFMTA implemented a bicycle "Green Wave" on Valencia Street, allowing people riding bikes to travel through green signals at 10 timed traffic lights.
-Along the green wave, signals are timed so that people on bicycles or in cars traveling at 13 miles per hour encounter green lights as they progress north or south on Valencia Street between 16th and 25th streets.
+The SFMTA implemented a bicycle "Green Wave" on Valencia Street, allowing bicyclists to travel through green signals at 10 timed traffic lights.
+Along the green wave, signals are timed so bicyclists and motorists traveling at 13 miles per hour encounter green lights as they progress north or south on Valencia Street between 16th and 25th streets.